Generalized system identification with stable spline kernels: PEM and stable spline approaches to linear system identification

 \subsection{The stable spline estimator}

-A problem related to the adoption of rational transfer functions is that it requires solving (\ref{eq:5}), a nonconvex and potentially high-dimensional problem, for each postulated model order.
-Hence, a popular alternative is the FIR-model obtained setting $C(q)=1$ in (\ref{eq:BB}), which makes (\ref{eq:5}) a standard linear least squares problem.
-However, the drawback of using a high-order FIR (often necessary to capture system dynamics) is that it can suffer from high variance.
-In this case, regularization can be crucial.\\ To review the regularized approaches described in \cite{SS2010,ChenOL12}, we first rewrite the measurement model (\ref{MeasMod}) using the following matrix-vector notation
+A drawback to rational transfer functions is that they require solving (\ref{eq:5}), a nonconvex and potentially high-dimensional problem, for each postulated model order.
+A common alternative is the finite impulse response (FIR) model obtained setting $C(q)=1$ in (\ref{eq:BB}), which makes (\ref{eq:5}) a linear least-squares problem in the polynomial coefficients $x$ for $B$:

+where $\phi(u_t,q)$ is a vector determined by the input and shift operators.
+However, a high-order FIR, often necessary to capture system dynamics, can suffer from high variance, so regularization is crucial.\\ We quickly review the regularized approaches described in \cite{SS2010,ChenOL12}.
+First rewrite the measurement model (\ref{eq:transition}) using matrix-vector notation:

-where the vector $z \in \mathbb{R}^m$ is a vector comprising the $m$ output measurements, $\Phi$ is a suitable matrix defined by input values, $E$ is the noise while $x \in \mathbb{R}^n$ is the (column) vector of impulse response coefficients.
-As we will make clear later in the paper, in contrast to classical approaches to system identification, the FIR order $n$ approach does not need to balance bias and variance, but only needs to be sufficiently large to capture the system dynamics.
-Then, a stable spline estimator returns the impulse response estimate as the solution of the following RLS problem:
+where $z \in \mathbb{R}^m$ is a vector comprising the $m$ output measurements, $E$ is the noise, $x \in \mathbb{R}^n$ is the (column) vector of impulse response coefficients, and $\Phi$ is a matrix with rows $\phi_t = \phi(u_t,q)$ determined by input values and shift operator. {For instance, assuming an input delay of one sample, we have

+} In contrast to classical approaches to system identification, the $n$th-order FIR approach does not need to balance bias and variance, but only needs to be of sufficiently large order to capture the system dynamics.
+The model complexity is controlled via stable spline kernels.
+A stable spline estimator for impulse response solves

-where $\| \cdot \|$ is the Euclidean norm.
-In (\ref{eq:MV}), the positive scalar $\gamma$ is the so called regularization parameter, while $Q \in \mathbb{R}^{n \times n}$ is a regularization matrix defined by the class of the stable spline kernels \cite{PillACC2010}.
-Notice that in (\ref{eq:MV}) ill-posedness as well as determination of the FIR order $n$ is avoided by introducing the quadratic penalty term $ x^T Q^{-1} x$\footnote{In fact, one could also set $n=\infty$.
-This would lead to a variational problem over a reproducing kernel Hilbert space, with the penalty term given by the norm induced by the stable spline kernels, e.g. see \cite{SS2010} for details.}.\\ When using the discrete-time version of the first-order stable spline kernel (also called TC kernel in \cite{ChenOL12}), the $(i,j)$ entry of $Q$ becomes
+where the positive scalar $\gamma$ is the {\it regularization parameter}, while $Q \in \mathbb{R}^{n \times n}$ is a regularization matrix defined by the class of the stable spline kernels \cite{PillACC2010}. {The choice of $\gamma$ is important: ideally, it must be tuned so that a small bias is introduced in the estimation process in order to significantly reduce the variance (in comparison with a baseline such as least squares).}

+Problem (\ref{eq:MV}) is always well-posed because of the strongly convex term $\gamma x^T Q^{-1} x$, which also controls model order.
+When using the discrete-time version of the first-order stable spline kernel (also called TC kernel in \cite{ChenOL12}), the $(i,j)$ entry of $Q$ is specified to be

 Smoother impulse response estimates can be obtained by using the second-order stable spline kernel.
-In this case, the entries of $Q$ are
+In this case, the entries of $Q$ are given by